Destination X (2012)

-The main event featured at Destination X was Austin Aries defeating Bobby Roode for the TNA World Heavyweight Championship.
-Other high-profile matches included A.J.
-Styles defeating Christopher Daniels in a Last Man Standing match and Samoa Joe defeating Kurt Angle in a Bound for Glory Series match.
+Nine matches were contested at the event.
+In the main event, Austin Aries defeated Bobby Roode to win the TNA World Heavyweight Championship.
+In other prominent matches, A.J.
+Styles defeated Christopher Daniels in a Last Man Standing match and Samoa Joe defeated Kurt Angle in a Bound for Glory Series match.
 The remainder of the show hosted an X Division Tournament to determine a new X Division Champion.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.
 It would later be available on Impact Plus in May 2019.

 Storylines

 Destination X, also known as Project Destination Unknown, featured nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main event of the Destination X featured Austin Aries taking on Bobby Roode for the TNA World Heavyweight Championship.
 On the June 14 edition of Impact Wrestling, TNA X Division Champion Aries was slated to main event Destination X as advertised.
 Aries, having hit the landmark of becoming the longest reigning X Division Champion in TNA history, asked General Manager Hulk Hogan for a World Title match against the longest and reigning TNA World Heavyweight Champion, Bobby Roode, at the PPV.
 Hogan, impressed with him as whole, gave him one week to decide on a proposal that if Aries wants his shot, he would be forced to relinquish the X Division Title (as Hogan did not want one wrestler holding both belts).
 A week later, Aries agreed to the stipulation with the caveat that all future X Division champions be given the same opportunity every year at Destination X. Hogan agreed to those terms and Aries was granted his championship match.